College of Nursing

 Dr. Walker investigates solutions for creating and maintaining a sense of well-being, capability, activity, and dignity while aging with cancer and other forms of chronic illness.
-Her research involves modifying personal environments to fit the unique symptoms, physical abilities, and sensory characteristics of individuals so they can feel better and stay physically active and engaged in valued activities.
+Their research involves modifying personal environments to fit the unique symptoms, physical abilities, and sensory characteristics of individuals so they can feel better and stay physically active and engaged in valued activities.
 This work incorporates universal assessment and person-driven goal-setting, making changes to home or work spaces, and personalized health monitoring devices.
-Dr. Walker will use her residency in the ISSR Scholars Program to develop an intervention (Thrive@Home) designed to promote activity and reduce sedentarism and symptom interference with functioning following cancer treatment.
+Dr. Walker will use their residency in the ISSR Scholars Program to develop an intervention (Thrive@Home) designed to promote activity and reduce sedentarism and symptom interference with functioning following cancer treatment.

 - Walker, R. K., S. L. Szanton, and J. Wenzel.
 In press.
 "Supporting Working for Normalcy Post-treatment: Guidance from a Qualitative Study of Breast and Prostate Cancer Survivors."
 Oncology Nursing Forum.
 Scheduled November 2015.

 - Szanton, S. L., J. Roth, M. Nkimberg, J. Savage, and R. Klimmek .
 2014.
 "Improving Unsafe Environments to Support Aging Independence with Limited Resources."
 Nursing Clinics of North America 49(2): 133-45.
 DOI: 10.1016/j.cnur.2014.02.002.
 Epub 2014 Mar 27. **This paper is now required reading by the committee revising national guidelines for the Joint Commission for Home Health.